 "It was also nice to see

-Noah Lawson finally put together a great 200 meter race this weekend," said Flood.
+Noah Lawson finally put together a great 200-meter race this weekend," Flood said.

-The senior ran a very impressive 21.02 in the 200 meter, which broke his Togo national record in the process.
+The senior ran an impressive 21.02 in the 200, breaking his Togo national record in the process.

 Â

-"Most importantly we came out of this meet fairly healthy and are positioning ourselves to make a lot of noise at the conference meet in three weeks." said Flood, "It will be a short turnaround as we will head back to Albuquerque again next weekend and look to get even better"
+"Most importantly, we came out of this meet fairly healthy and are positioning ourselves to make a lot of noise at the conference meet in three weeks."
+Flood said, "It will be a short turnaround as we will head back to Albuquerque again next weekend and look to get even better."

 Â

-The Lopes head back to Albuquerque again this weekend as they compete in the Don Kirby Elite Invitational at New Mexico.
+The Lopes head back to Albuquerque again this weekend to compete in the Don Kirby Elite Invitational at New Mexico.

 Â